A Survey on Deep Learning for Theorem Proving: Datasets

 \section{Datasets}

 This section classifies and summarizes datasets for theorem proving into 2 categories: i) datasets extracted from existing corpora or manually curated and ii) those using synthetic generation or augmentation methods.
-The overview of these datasets is shown in Figure~\ref{fig:overview}.
+The taxonomy of these datasets is shown in Figure~\ref{fig:overview}, and Table~\ref{tab:app_dataset} in the Appendix provides more detailed information.